mosabami/managing-aks-infra-cicd/deploy-aks-content.md

 - **GitHub Secrets**: Secrets are encrypted environment variables that you create in an organization, repository, or environment (see [documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
 You would need to generate and store an [Azure Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).

-- **OpenID Connect (OIDC)**: You can leverage OIDC to give a GitHub Actions Workflow a managed identity that has access to your Azure resources (see [documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure)).
+- **OpenID Connect (OIDC) (preferred)**: You can leverage OIDC to give a GitHub Actions Workflow a managed identity that has access to your Azure resources (see [documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure)).
+This method is recommended as it removes the need to store and rotate credentials in GitHub.
+The sample workflows utilize OIDC and require the following values to be set:
+    - _AZURE_CLIENT_ID_ : The application (client) ID of the app registration in Azure
+    - _AZURE_TENANT_ID_ : The tenant ID of Azure Active Directory where the app registration is defined.
+    - _AZURE_SUBSCRIPTION_ID_ : The subscription ID where the app registration is defined.

 ## Deploying with GitHub Actions

 The [AKS Baseline Automation](https://github.com/Azure/aks-baseline-automation) GitHub repository provides detailed instructions and sample workflows to deploy the AKS baseline to Azure.

+The primary workflow used to deploy the AKS cluster is split apart into two main [jobs](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#jobs).
+The first job compares the IaC to what is currently deployed in Azure to allow users to understand exactly what will be added, modified, or deleted as a result of the changes.
+The second job does the actual deployment of the proposed changes.
+An [environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) is leveraged on the second job to build an approval process where specific users or teams can sign-off on the proposed changes after reviewing the output of the first job.

 ### Using Bicep